UCL/research-computing-with-cpp/01cpp/sec01Research.md

     * Algorithm developer, looking at maths
     * Product developer, looking at delivery
     * No right answer
-    * We tend to code to early, "just hacking"
+    * We tend to code too early, "just hacking"
     * Understand where you are on the spectrum
     * Understand where you want to get to (academic, industry)